-- Assets-Driven and Strength-Based Practice: We recognize that our community has significant strengths alongside needs.
+Assets-Driven and Strength-Based Practice: We recognize that our community has significant strengths alongside needs.
 For example, students and families demonstrate incredible resilience in the face of challenges.
-We seek to extend that strength to the academic environment. - Racially Just and Restorative School Climates: We have invested in a positive behavioral interventions and support system over several years, including restorative practices to support students in conflict, discipline and community. - Powerful, Culturally Proficient and Relevant Instruction: We have made a concerted effort to recruit and hire staff members that reflect the demographic profile of our students; for example, 42% of teachers identify as persons of color.
-All staff members engage in consistent professional development to ensure instructional practices support our scholars in culturally relevant and responsive practices, particularly in support of English learners. - Shared Decision Making and Participatory Practices: Our school has a committed Instructional Leadership Team that includes teachers and other core staff members; all significant data and decisions related to instruction are vetted through this team.
-Further, we have recruited parents to lead our School Site Council.
+We seek to extend that

+- strength to the academic environment.
+We provide Foundational MTSS systems where students are identified, a multi-skilled team collaborates to support, and tiered interventions are implemented. - Racially Just and Restorative School Climates: We have invested in a positive behavioral interventions and support system over several years, including daily SEL instruction to support students in conflict, discipline and community.
+We have invested in a positive behavioral interventions and support system over several years, including restorative practices to support students in conflict, discipline and community. - Powerful, Culturally Proficient and Relevant Instruction: We have made a concerted effort to recruit and hire staff members that reflect the demographic profile of our students; for example, 41% of teachers identify as persons of color.
+All staff members engage in consistent professional development to ensure instructional practices support our scholars in culturally relevant and responsive practices, particularly in support of English learners.
+Our teachers have culturally relevant classroom libraries. - Shared Decision Making and Participatory Practices: Our school has a committed Instructional Leadership Team that includes teachers and other core staff members; all significant data and decisions related to instruction are vetted through this team.
+Further, we have recruited highly engaged parents to lead our School Site Council.
+Parents are regularly invited to participate in school events, communities and forums.